-1. Formation of the Trusts
+1. Formation of the Funds

-Ninepoint Credit Income Opportunities Fund, Ninepoint Alternative Income Fund, Ninepoint-TEC Private Credit Fund, Ninepoint Canadian Senior Debt Fund, Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged and Ninepoint-TEC Private Credit Fund II (the "Funds" and each a "Fund") were formed under the laws of the Province of Ontario pursuant to a Trust Agreement.
+Ninepoint Credit Income Opportunities Fund, Ninepoint Alternative Income Fund, Ninepoint Canadian Senior Debt Fund, Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged (the "Funds" and each a "Fund") were formed under the laws of the Province of Ontario pursuant to a Trust Agreement.
 Ninepoint Partners LP (the "Manager") is the manager of the Funds.
-The Manager has retained Third Eye Capital Management Inc. ("TEC") as the sub-advisor of Ninepoint-TEC Private Credit Fund and Ninepoint-TEC Private Credit Fund II.
 The address of the Funds' registered office is 200 Bay Street, Toronto, Ontario.